tskit-dev/msprime/docs/interchange.rst

   ``parent`` with ID :math:`y`, then we must have :math:`y < x`).

 Violations of these sorting requirements are detected at load time.
-The :func:`.sort_tables` function ensures that mutationsare sorted according to these criteria.
+The :meth:`.TableCollection.sort` method ensures that mutations are sorted according to these criteria.

 Mutations also have the requirement that they must result in a